R-Alin-Gabriel/rj-crypto/README.md

 ## Crypto App

-• Built a cryptocurrency Application that lists the top 100 cryptos in the market.
+• Built a cryptocurrency Application that lists the top 100 cryptos in the market. <br>
 • Includes a Search bar for filtering the data.

 # Getting Started with Create React App